ruuvi/ruuvi-sensor-protocols/broadcast_formats.md

 *Lifecycle: In production.*

 RAWv1 is the primary dataformat in 1.x branch firmware.
 Will be depreciated in 2.x branch firmware.
-Primary data format in tags shipped from June 2018 onwards.
+RAWv1 has been default format in tags shipped from June 2018 onwards.
 Described in detail [here](./dataformat_03.md).

 # Data format 4